devmikey/healthsim/README.md

 docker run -v $(pwd)/Resources:/app/Resources --network="host" ramseysys/cade2r3 start.py`

 If all has gone well CADE will have created a set of events and pushed them to the Healthsim

+**KSQLDB**
+KQLDB [https://ksqldb.io/](https://ksqldb.io/) is a DSL that sits on top of Kafka Connect.
+It provides a familiar SQL like syntax to manipulate streams of data.
+KSQLDB has a cookbook that provides a set of recipes for handling common problems,  one of the goals of HealthSim is to provide a NHS companion cookbook that sits alongside this.
+Cookbooks are awesome because they help solve common problems - HealthSim will provide a tailored set of recipes for the health and care sector.
+Examples of the types of recipes the HealthSim cookbook will provide are:

+1. Masking data - remove patient identifiable data from a stream of encounters
+2. Filtering data - exclude records from a specific geography
+3. Enriching data - add additional information such as location information so we can locate patients in real-time